cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README-DB2OLTP.md

 This command will trigger the creation of a Load Balancer in VPC.

-Once the load balancer is created, you get all information in the command line.
+5. Once the load balancer is created, you get all information in the command line.

     $ oc get svc lb-db2-2 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE lb-db2-2 LoadBalancer 172.21.100.200 fbec480d-eu-de.lb.appdomain.cloud 51000:32149/TCP,51001:32514/TCP 21m

-With this command you get the domain name to connect to your database.
+6. With this command you get the domain name to connect to your database.
 In our case *fbec480d-eu-de.lb.appdomain.cloud* and you can test it.

     $ nc -zv fbec480d-eu-de.lb.appdomain.cloud 51000 Connection to fbec480d-eu-de.lb.appdomain.cloud (158.177.15.62) 51000 port [tcp/*] succeeded!

     $ nc -zv fbec480d-eu-de.lb.appdomain.cloud 51001 Connection to fbec480d-eu-de.lb.appdomain.cloud (158.177.15.62) 51001 port [tcp/*] succeeded!

-You have successfully configured db2 oltp with load balancer which can be accessed externally.
+7. You have successfully configured db2 oltp with load balancer which can be accessed externally by any DB2 Client too.

 #### DBeaver External Connection

-Example of connecting from external tool DBeaver
+Here is the example of connecting db2 oltp with the DBeaver DB2Client but you can use any db2client.

  ![DBeaver Connection Info](images/dbeaver1.jpg)